onurceliktas/appto-do/README.md

 # AppTo-Do
 It is a java web application that you can create and manage your tasks.
-The app runs on [heroku](https://appto-do.herokuapp.com) platform.
+The app runs on <a href="https://appto-do.herokuapp.com" target="_blank">heroku</a> platform.

 # Technologies
 - Spring MVC